abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ### Introducing the `ITransientCachedServiceProvider`

 ABP provides the `ICachedServiceProvider` interface to resolve the cached services within a new scope.
 However, in case of don't want to deal with creating scopes to resolve the cached services without creating a scope, we are introducing the `ITransientCachedServiceProvider` interface.
-It still resolved the all the cached services, but the service itself is **transient** rather that **scoped** like the `ICachedServiceProvider`.
-Please see the [#12918](https://github.com/abpframework/abp/issues/12918) for more info.
+It still resolved all the cached services, but the service itself is **transient** rather than **scoped** like the `ICachedServiceProvider`.
+Please see [this issue](https://github.com/abpframework/abp/issues/12918) for more info.

 ### Introducing the dynamic layout components for Blazor UI

 ABP Framework provides different ways of customizing the UI and one of them is to use [Layout Hooks](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Layout-Hooks) for MVC.
-The **Layout Hook System** allows you to add code at some specific parts of the layout and all layouts of the themes that provided by ABP framework implement these hooks.
+The **Layout Hook System** allows you to add code to some specific parts of the layout and all layouts of the themes provided by the ABP Framework implement these hooks.

 However, BlazorUI doesn't have such a system yet and we are planning to implement [Layout Hooks for the Blazor UI](https://github.com/abpframework/abp/issues/6261) in version 7.0.